Considering the mayhem they bring, wars are amazingly popular.

 We have gained nothing in the past, except death, injury, and grief (okay, and sometimes cheap oil); why should we imagine we’ll gain anything in the future?
 Even their domestic “Wars” on Poverty and Drugs have been abject failures.

-Seeing no good answer, I can only suppose that We the People have swallowed whole the rubbish we are fed by politicians and media, both: That in some way, despite the 182-year absence of any credible, unprovoked foreign threat to the United States, we need them for “Defence”, quote.
+Seeing no good answer, I can only suppose that We the People have swallowed whole the rubbish we are fed by politicians and media, both: That in some way, despite the one hundred eighty-two-year absence of any credible, unprovoked foreign threat to the United States, we need them for “Defence”, quote.
 And if that is true, we really do need our heads examined.

 No, I’m not a Pacifist; if anyone is threatened, he or she has a total right to defend himself as he sees fit.
 And if the threat comes from abroad, we have a right to shoot back just as we do if it comes from down the street.
 In fact, it may well be that a fully decentralised defence policy like that, with each neighbourhood defending itself, Swiss fashion, may be a whole lot stronger a deterrent than muturally assured destruction (MAD) or any of the other crazy acronyms coined in the Pentagon.